Elecrow-RD/CrowPi2/README.md

 5. You have successfully pair the keyboard and mouse.

 Now you can power on the keyboard and mouse, and use them normally.

-# Release information about CrowPi2 image
-We have not released the CrowPi2 image currently, therefore, backup your image after receiving CrowPi2 yourself!
-Any news about releasing image, we will update to our official website(https://www.elecrow.com/)